 If you GET BETTER, report how much better and for how long.
 We can give another dose whenever symptoms return, at a variable fraction of the effective treatment dose depending upon how long the benefits lasted (called “Booster Dosing”).

 IF NOTHING HAPPENS you will need a stronger dilution next time.
-If the strongest dilutions for a given disease still don’t relieve symptoms; then we try a different antigen or mixture of antigens.
+If the strongest dilutions for a given mixture still don’t support / relieve symptoms; then we try a different antigen or mixture of antigens.

-LDI can be a wonderful and successful part of your individualized treatment plan, however, what it needs from both the Doctor and the patient is patience and good communication in order to find the remedy (more importantly, the dosage) that might work best for the patient to help ameliorate some or the majority of their complaints/symptoms.
+LDI can be a wonderful and supportive part of your individualized treatment plan, however, what it needs from both the ND and the patient is patience and good communication in order to find the remedy (more importantly, the dosage) that might work best for the patient to help support / ameliorate some or the majority of their complaints/symptoms.